-- debit/credit card through a third-party processor.
-The processor accepts VISA, MasterCard, American Express and Discover, and will add a 2.75% (minimum $3) convenience charge to the transaction.
+- Credit or Debit card via a third-party processor.
+The processor accepts VISA, MasterCard, American Express and Discover, and will add a 2.75% (minimum $3.00) convenience charge to the transaction.
 This charge is assessed by the processor, not Oakland University, and will not appear on your student account nor be covered by financial aid.
-Revenue from the charge goes directly to the processor to cover the cost of processing the credit/debit card.
+Revenue from the charge goes directly to the processor to cover the cost of processing the credit/ debit card payment.
 The convenience charge is not refundable under any circumstance.

 The only way the amounts can be modified is if activity takes place on the student account and a recalculation of the plan is performed.

 A student can modify a scheduled payment’s payment method.
 If changing to Electronic Checking, a new payment method will need to be set up in the user’s Payment Profile if it does not already exist.
 The student must “edit” the scheduled payment in the Payments tab by clicking the “edit” link to change the payment method.
 If you need to change the expiration date, go to “My Account,” “My Profiles,” “Saved Payment Methods,” then click “Edit” next to the payment method that you need to update.
 Once payments are scheduled, you can modify the payment dates.
 If you want to change your payment method to a bankcard, you will need to "delete" the scheduled payment on the Payments tab and create a new bankcard payment.

 Down payments are not required.
 If you would like to make a down payment in person you may do so and then enroll in a payment plan online.
 The down payment will be applied correctly as long as you have no outstanding charges on your student account other than eligible charges for the plan.
 If you enroll in a payment plan on an installment date, you will be required to pay that installment at enrollment.